Thai Peanut Satay Sauce

 5 from 1 vote

-This easy Thai Peanut Sauce recipe is a quick no-cook sauce or dip that adds incredible Asian flavor to grilled meats, noodles, salads, veggies, and more.
-And you might even have all of the ingredients in your pantry and fridge right now.
-Just toss everything in your blender and you have a smooth and rich satay sauce that can easily be made gluten free, vegan, and low carb.
+This savory Thai Peanut Sauce recipe is a quick and easy way to add incredible Asian flavor to grilled meats, noodles, salads, veggies, and more.
+And you might even have all the ingredients in your pantry and fridge right now.
+It takes just minutes to prepare a smooth, rich, and versatile rich satay sauce that can easily be made gluten free and vegan.

 One of the things I loved was chicken satay.
 And it wasn’t just the deliciously marinated and grilled chicken.
 It was the satay sauce.
-A rich, smooth peanut sauce that just exploded with flavor.
+A rich, smooth peanut sauce that exploded with flavor.
+I loved it so much that I had to start making my own to just slather on everything.
+Especially since many store-bought Asian sauces like peanut sauce and Teriyaki sauce aren’t gluten free.

 • Peanut butter – it is best to use natural peanut butter that has just peanuts and maybe salt as ingredients.
 I use the Kirkland brand from Costco.

-• Soy sauce or tamari – be sure to use gluten free, if needed.
-You can also use coconut aminos, but since it does not have as strong or salty of a flavor, you may need to add salt.
+• Soy sauce or tamari – be sure to use gluten free, if needed, such as Kikkoman Gluten Free Soy Sauce.
+You can also use coconut aminos, but since it does not have as strong or salty a flavor, you may need to add salt.

 • Rice vinegar – be sure to use unseasoned rice vinegar, especially if you are gluten free.